vfonsah/advanced-css-sass/README.md

 learning advanced CSS and SASS with Jonas from Udemy.
 Introduction to Advanced CSS concepts.
 Jonas gives a good introduction into what part Node JS plays in your project.
-# Topics Covered
-*Advanced CSS
+# Advanced CSS
-  - css animations using
+  * css animations using
     + clip-path: <clippyShape>
     + animation:
     + @keyframes